KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 ### For Meta

 Do what WhatsApp is already doing: Using Safari or `SFSafariViewController` for all third party websites.

+## Hijacking.report website

+As part of this research project, I want to share the tools I built to help everyone do the same.

+Introducing <a href="https://hijacking.report">hijacking.report</a>, a simple standalone website that prints out a list of all the JavaScript commands that get executed by the host iOS app.

+To use <a href="https://hijacking.report">hijacking.report</a>, you'll have to open the link from within the app you want to test.
+If it's a social media app, it's easiest to just post the link and open it immediately after.
+If it's a messenger app, send the link to yourself or a friend and open it from there.

 <style type="text/css">
   .hijacking-report-screenshot-table {